 Read the entire manual and send a one page summary of what you hope to learn in this class.
+Everyone taking the class, including in groups, must complete this assignment.

 Read a book from the bibliography or one of student's choice.
 If taking this course in a group, each person should read a book.
 Only one person needs to write a summary.
 Critique the book based on personal experiences and insights.
 Write a 2-3 page paper.